A popular metaphor to explain optimism is the concept of ”glass half full.”

 As a positive psychology intervention, optimism partly helps in building resilience, teaches us radical acceptance, and motivates in the form of hope to keep going.
 The tools and exercises mentioned above can be the starting point of knowing why we feel negative and what measures we can take to instill optimism within us.

 - Chang, E. (2001).
-Optimism & Pessimism: Implications for Theory, Research, and Practice, Washington, DC: American Psychological Association.
+Optimism & Pessimism: Implications for Theory, Research, and Practice.
+American Psychological Association.